Cultural Programming

 The Bristol Bay Indigenous Language Strategic Plan (BBILSP) aims to create a strategic, region-wide plan for revitalizing the Alutiiq, Dena’ina, and Yup’ik languages.
 The plan will outline long-term goals, guide program development, define project priorities, and establish methods for evaluating progress.

-BBF in partnership with Raven’s Group are gathering input from parents, Elders, Tribes, community members, learners, and language teachers, LPSD, BBBSD, and school boards using various feedback methods.
-This information will be analyzed to shape the strategic plan.
+BBF in partnership with Raven’s Group gathered input from parents, Elders, Tribes, community members, learners, and language teachers, LPSD, BBBSD, and school boards using various feedback methods.
+This information is being analyzed to shape the strategic plan.

 BBF Language Summit